 Venice deserves at least three nights and preferably more so you can settle in and enjoy being a temporary Venetian.
 If time allows, rent an apartment and stay for a week.

-My most cherished memories of Venice are the ten days we spent there in September 2015 while Gregg had an exhibition of his paintings in a gallery overlooking the Grand Canal.
+My most cherished memories of Venice are the ten days I spent there a few years back while Gregg had an exhibition of his paintings in a gallery overlooking the Grand Canal.

 If you have the time, rent an apartment in Venice and stay for a week.
 Live like a local, not that you’ll see many locals these days.
 Venetians are moving out of the city at an alarming rate.
 But at least you’ll experience shopping in tiny local grocery stores and get to know your way around a neighborhood.